ruthsarian/pxt-swge-beacon/README.md

 ![alt text](https://raw.githubusercontent.com/ruthsarian/pxt-swge-beacon/master/icon.png "pxt-swge-beacon logo")

-This PXT package allows the micro:bit to act as a SWGE beacon.
-The generic beacon allows users to specify their own manufacturer's ID and beacon data.
-The other beacons are there to make it easier to create certain types of beacons commonly found.
+This PXT package allows the [micro:bit](https://en.wikipedia.org/wiki/Micro_Bit) to generate Bluetooth beacons to which droids from the droid depot will respond.

+## Usage

+In [MakeCode](https://makecode.microbit.org/), open an existing project or create a new project.
+Click on the gear icon at the top-right and select *extensions* from the drop-down menu.
+In the search box enter `github:ruthsarian/pxt-swge-beacon`, press enter, and select `swge-beacon` when it comes up.
+Your project will now include SWGE beacon blocks under the `Bluetooth` section with some more advanced versions of those blocks under the `more` subsection.

 Example: https://makecode.microbit.org/_Km4T7WFyMaRe

-## Blocks
+## Block Descriptions

 ### SWGE Location Beacon `zone`
 * `zone`: Select from a drop-down list the location the beacon should represent.